-This major is intended for students planning to proceed to graduate work in either physics or engineering.
-It focuses on both high-level physics courses and providing a breadth of science education.
+The BS version of the major is intended for students planning to proceed to graduate work in either physics or engineering.
+It focuses on both high-level physics courses and provides a breadth of science education.
 It is a total of 70 credits (19 courses).